professorcode1/Computer-Graphics-Project/README.md

 <img alt="preview" src="ScreenShots/Game.png" >

-The terrain is generated using Perlin Noise (kind of) and using 3 D perlin noise is used to generate dynamic flow field that change with time.
+The terrain is generated using Perlin Noise (kind of) and 3 D perlin noise is used to generate dynamic flow field that change with time.

 To use
 <br>